metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_v1alpha1_manifest.md

 Optional:

 - `cluster` (String) Specifies the name of the KubeBlocks Cluster being referenced.
 This is used when services from another KubeBlocks Cluster are consumed.
 By default, the referenced KubeBlocks Cluster's 'clusterDefinition.spec.connectionCredential' will be utilized to bind to the current Component.
 This credential should include: 'endpoint', 'port', 'username', and 'password'.
 Note:  - The 'ServiceKind' and 'ServiceVersion' specified in the service reference within the ClusterDefinition are not validated when using this approach. - If both 'cluster' and 'serviceDescriptor' are present, 'cluster' will take precedence.
-Deprecated since v0.9 since 'clusterDefinition.spec.connectionCredential' is deprecated, use 'clusterRef' instead.
+Deprecated since v0.9 since 'clusterDefinition.spec.connectionCredential' is deprecated, use 'clusterServiceSelector' instead.
 This field is maintained for backward compatibility and its use is discouraged.
 Existing usage should be updated to the current preferred approach to avoid compatibility issues in future releases.
 - `cluster_service_selector` (Attributes) ClusterRef is used to reference a service provided by another KubeBlocks Cluster.
 It specifies the ClusterService and the account credentials needed for access. (see [below for nested schema](#nestedatt--spec--service_refs--cluster_service_selector))
 - `namespace` (String) Specifies the namespace of the referenced Cluster or the namespace of the referenced ServiceDescriptor object.
 If not provided, the referenced Cluster and ServiceDescriptor will be searched in the namespace of the current Cluster by default.
 - `service_descriptor` (String) Specifies the name of the ServiceDescriptor object that describes the service provided by external sources.
 When referencing a service provided by external sources, a ServiceDescriptor object is required to establish the service binding.
 The 'serviceDescriptor.spec.serviceKind' and 'serviceDescriptor.spec.serviceVersion' should match the serviceKind and serviceVersion declared in the definition.
 If both 'cluster' and 'serviceDescriptor' are specified, the 'cluster' takes precedence.